johan-bolmsjo/pear/README.md

 ## Configuration

-The file `pear.config` use a syntax *resembling* JSON.
+The file `pear.conf` use a syntax *resembling* JSON.
 There are two different section types, environment and command.
 The environment section define variables, for example paths to tools that can later be referenced when defining commands.